-The best part is that the cards are self-checking, so students get immediate feedback about their answers.
+The best part is that the cards are self-checking, so students get immediate feedback.
 Plus, you can monitor students’ progress.
-Every teacher I’ve talked to says their students LOVE the interactive piece.
-And they love that it’s paperless and low-prep!
+Every teacher I’ve talked to says their students LOVE how interactive this activity is!

-The video below shows an example of some types of questions students can practice on the Boom website.
-(These are from one of my 4th grade math SOL review decks.)
+The video below shows an example of some types of TEI skills students can practice on the Boom website.
+(This is from my Math SOL 4.1 Boom Cards set.)

-You can set up a free or paid Boom account through the Boom Learning website.
-If you purchase a Boom cards set on Teachers Pay Teachers, you get a free 3-month trial membership.
-You can buy decks that are already made and ready to go, or you can create your own!
+You can set up an account through the Boom Learning website.
+(If you are new to Boom, you can get a free trial membership.)
+You can browse decks for sale or create your own.

-If you’re interested in checking out Boom, start with these free Boom card sets I’ve created!
+If you’re interested in trying Boom, start with these free Boom card sets!